 3 parents of kids ages 9-16

-Parents were especially enthusiastic about a video pre-screening prototype that allowed them to preview potentially concerning moments in a YouTube video before their child watched it.
+9 out of 11 parents interviewed were especially enthusiastic about this pre-screening prototype that allowed them to preview potentially concerning moments in a YouTube video before their child watched it.
+This was a clear signal that this tool was worth narrowing on and exploring more.

 I also sought feedback from senior product designers at Common Sense on how to improve the UI/UX and interactions with the tool.
-Above are my notes from the design crit sessions.

 Outcome

-The outcome of my internship was a validated product recommendation for a YouTube pre-screener tool, supported by user research insights and a series of proof-of-concept prototypes — including both looks-like and works-like versions demonstrating the experience and technical feasibility.
+The outcome of my internship was 1) a validated product recommendation for a YouTube pre-screener tool, supported by user research insights and 2) a series of proof-of-concept prototypes — including both looks-like and works-like versions demonstrating the experience and technical feasibility.

 Works-like prototype